syntaxsurge/sentinelx-somnia/README.md

 # SentinelX

 SentinelX is an infrastructure layer that protects Somnia builders from oracle drift and stale data.
-Over the 5‑day sprint we are assembling a guarded price surface, guardian automation, and a Convex-backed observability layer for Somnia applications.
+We are assembling a guarded price surface, guardian automation, and a Convex-backed observability layer for Somnia applications.